noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 The situation where both my arms are held by beautiful women holding their own strong point, this truly is holding a flower in each hand...
-I must completely look like a riajuu right now.
+I must completely look like a normie right now.

 However, I didn’t have any composure to enjoy this situation.
 I was wrapped up in the scent and warmth that drifted from both of my sides, and all I could